 - Lymph Nodes

 We love Senior Pets!
-Senior pets have special needs, and benefit from more regular veterinary visits compared to their younger counterparts.
-Age-associated conditions such as:
+Senior pets have special needs and benefit from more regular veterinary visits compared to their younger counterparts.
+For this reason, Bosque Animal Clinic recommends biannual (twice yearly) wellness examinations and screening wellness lab work for our senior patients.
+This allows us to monitor and address age-associated conditions such as:

 - Dental Disease

 - Heart Disease